paralevel/safari-always-right-tab/README.md

 ***For blank tabs***
 ###

+The previous settings don’t apply to new _blank_ tabs unfortunately, so a workaround is needed: <sub>(although there's a `WBSNewBlankTabPositionAppliesToAllBlankTabsPreferenceKey` key, setting it to `true` doesn't do the trick, even when also setting another related key, `WBSTabOrderManagerSuppressRelatingNewBlankTabsPreferenceKey`, to `true`)</sub>

 1. Download Keyboard Cowboy: https://zenangst.github.io/app/keyboardcowboy/index.html
 2. Install and launch it<br>
 3. On first launch, when the “Choose your configuration” window appears, click “Empty” followed by “Confirm”